Jeremy Beck: Working life

 After graduating from Yale, Beck taught music composition and theory at the University of Northern Iowa, earning tenured there in 1998.
 Beck took a leave of absence from UNI to teach for a year at Chatham College in Pittsburgh, Pennsylvania.
 However, instead of returning to Iowa, in 1999, Beck accepted a position as an associate professor of music composition and theory at California State University, Fullerton, where he also earned tenure, in 2002.
 During his teaching years, Beck was invited to teach and lecture on American music, music theory, and composition around the world, including in St. Petersburg, Russia, and Ghana.

 In 2002, Beck accepted a short-term teaching position at the University of Louisville.
 Following a change in the administration and the loss of his position, Beck decided to pursue a J.D. degree, graduating from the university's Brandeis School of Law in 2007.
 In addition to his continuing work in composition, Beck is also a practicing attorney in Louisville, Kentucky.
 He blends his music background into his entertainment law practice, with an emphasis on copyright, trademark, and contracts.

 Recordings

+Chamber Music

+Released on the Ulysses Arts label in 2026, this album features world première recordings of a rich variety of Beck's chamber music.
+These compositions, in various combinations for strings, winds, voice, and piano, providing a welcome introduction to his appealing blend of tonal lyricism and rhythmic vitality.
+This is music that directly engages an audience, conveying both passionate excitement and thoughtful reflection, where "the present and the past are interwoven like a common thread."

+Song of the Sky

+This 2025 neuma recording features Beck's Cello Concerto, his Rhapsody for violin and orchestra, excerpts from The Highway, an opera noir, and the title composition for harp and orchestra.
+About his Cello Concerto, one critic wrote it "is a superbly realized vehicle for both soloist and orchestra.
+The cellist is showcased, but the orchestra is also vital to the work's character.
+The work is the very embodiment of clarity in its harmonious design and methodically developed structure, and the contrasts from one movement to the next lend it a genuine concerto-like identity. ...[C]overing broad stylistic ground, the work would be a fine addition to any cello soloist's repertoire."
+Moreover, this is an album that "stands as compelling evidence of exactly what critics have long said about Beck, that he remains ... an original and vital voice working confidently within a tradition rather than against one."